polymonster/pmfx-shader/readme.md

 Define resource tables types with `[]` dimensions (you could use multi-dimensional resources `[10][5][2]` for instance).
 Use `[]` empty square brackets for unbounded sizes.
 The resources are called `tables` due to ambiguity with using `array` due to `texture_2d_array` and other dimensional array types.

-With bindless, resources textures and samplers are decoupled so to sample a texture you supply both a `texture` and a `sampler` to the `texture_sample` macro, which can be used on textures and tables of varying dimensitonality.
+With bindless rendering, textures and samplers need to be decoupled so to sample a texture you supply both a `texture` and a `sampler` to the `texture_sample` macro, which can be used on textures and tables of varying dimensitonality.
 Constant buffer tables can be accessed through raw `[]` operator access.
 Smplers can also be a `table` type.

 Reflection info for creating descriptor sets from these resource tables will be generated and output into the `.json` file after compilation.